JoshCork/fastlane/javascriptChallengeOneInstructions.md

+Twelve people have walked on the Moon.
+They are:

+Neil Armstrong
+Buzz Aldrin
+Pete Conrad
+Alan Bean
+Alan Shepard
+Edgar Mitchell
+David Scott
+James Irwin
+John W Young
+Charles Duke
+Eugene Cernan
+Harrison Schmitt
+You'll notice that these names are listed in the order that they first stepped on the Moon, not alphabetical order.
+To alphabetize them, it would make sense to write their names as lastname, firstname.
+For example: Neil Armstrong becomes Armstrong, Neil.

+Finish the alphabetizer(_names) function, which takes in a names array (of length N) containing strings of names and returns an alphabetized array of names in lastname, firstname format.

+/* ----------------------------------------------------------------------------------------*/
+/* ----------------------------------------------------------------------------------------*/

 We learned about relational operators and how they can classify the relationship between two values.
 Your job is to write the function getRelationship(x,y) function, which should return a string representing whether x is >, < or = y.
 For example:

 var rel = getRelationship(2, 3);